 2. What to do with Faint, Thin, Light Brows?

 Use a pencil to fill in your shape to give an illusion of fuller brows.
 Gently color in the upper hair-line to give your brows a lift with an arch.
-It’s better to use a good eyebrow pencil instead of a powder with an angled brush.
-The pencil will give you that defined look and last a lot longer than powder.
-Just check out Sharon Stone’s eyebrows and you’ll a good example of this done right.
+It’s better to use a good eyebrow pencil instead of powder with an angled brush.
+The pencil will provide you with that defined look and last a lot longer than powder.
+Just check out Sharon Stone’s eyebrows and you’ll see an excellent example of this done right.

 3. Match the Color